-An important stream of the corporate environmental management literature relates to process improvement with the objective of compliance with regulatory norms [see the reviews in Kleindorfer et al. (2005), Corbett and Klassen (2006), Sarkis and Zhu (2018)].
-Recent contributions to the literature on operational compliance with regulatory norms include Drake et al. (2016), Jaber et al. (2013), Krass et al. (2013), Porteous et al. (2015), and Jabbour et al. (2016).
-More recently, Xiao et al. (2019) used a dynamic, determinist setting to analyze a firm's investment in environmental process improvement to reduce the environmental impact of its manufacturing processes by taking into account various internal firm characteristics and different external regulatory drivers.
+An important stream of the corporate environmental management literature relates to process improvement with the objective of compliance to regulatory norms (see the reviews in Corbett and Klassen 2006; Kleindorfer, Singhal, and Van Wassenhove 2005; Sarkis and Zhu 2018).
+Recent contributions to the literature on operational compliance to regulatory norms include Drake, Kleindorfer, and Van Wassenhove (2016), Jaber, Glock, and El Saadany (2013), Krass, Nedorezov, and Ovchinnikov (2013), Porteous, Rammohan, and Lee (2015), and Jabbour et al. (2016).
+More recently, Xiao et al. (2019) use a dynamic, determinist setting to analyse a firm's investment in environmental process improvement to reduce the environmental impact of its manufacturing processes by taking into account various internal firm characteristics and different external regulatory drivers.
 An article by Chen and Monahan (2010) is the only paper that investigates the relationship between environmental management and production planning and inventory control policies.
-Based on a static model with both stochastic demand and environmental uncertainties, they analyze the optimal policies of production planning and inventory control under both regulatory and voluntary pollution control approaches, and investigate their operational and environmental effects.
+Based on a static model with both stochastic demand and environmental uncertainties, they analyse the optimal policies of production planning and inventory control under both regulatory and voluntary pollution control approaches, and investigate their operational and environmental effects.
 They show that a regulatory environmental standard that limits the total amount of waste may induce the firm to raise its planned stock level, which would lead to a higher expected amount of environmental waste before the standard is enforced.
-However, the additional planned stock level, termed "environmental safety stock," can be reversed by using the voluntary control approach that provides the firm with the flexibility to occasionally exceed the environmental standard.
+However, the additional planned stock level, termed 'environmental safety stock', can be reversed by using the voluntary control approach that provides the firm with the flexibility to occasionally exceed the environmental standard.
 Our paper adopts a different perspective from Barcos et al. (2013) and Chen and Monahan (2010) in that we investigate the effect of a firm's inventory level on its environmental management policy rather than the converse.
 Our approach also differs from Chen and Monahan (2010) and Xiao et al. (2019) in that we consider a product's uncertain diffusion process over time, which depends on voluntary environmental efforts with no impact on the unit production cost and no required compliance to an environmental regulation.

-A growing stream of the corporate environmental management literature, to which we contribute, seeks to maximize the effectiveness of voluntary initiatives out of any regulatory pressure.
+A growing stream of the corporate environmental management literature, to which we contribute, seeks to maximise the effectiveness of voluntary initiatives out of any regulatory pressure.
 Recent publications on voluntary environmental initiatives include topics such as polluting emissions abatement in a supply chain's manufacturing and sales processes.
-For instance, El Ouardighi et al. (2016), Sim et al. (2019), and El Ouardighi et al. (2021) investigate how polluting emissions and abatement are affected by competition and integration in an industry, and eventually how firms' strategy types modify the relative impact of horizontal and vertical competition on pollution.
+For instance, El Ouardighi, Sim, and Kim (2016), Sim, El Ouardighi, and Kim (2019), and El Ouardighi, Sim, and Kim (2021) investigate how polluting emissions and abatement are affected by competition and integration in an industry, and eventually how firms' strategy types modify the relative impact of horizontal and vertical competition on pollution.
 In this paper, we consider a single firm whose voluntary initiatives seek to carry out a broad spectrum of external environmental actions, such as the restoration of natural carbon sinks, which have the effect of promoting sales.